-The Bank's rating assigned by Moody's has remained unchanged during the two years immediately preceding the signing date.
+The Bank's ratings assigned by Fitch, Moody's and S&P have remained unchanged during the two years immediately preceding the signing date.

-Descriptions of credit rating scales1
+Descriptions of credit rating scales

-S&P Global Fitch Ratings Moody's Ratings The following grades display investment grade characteristics: Capacity to meet financial commitments is extremely strong.
-This is the highest issuer credit rating AAA Aaa AAA Very strong capacity to meet financial commitments AA Aa AA Strong capacity to meet financial commitments although somewhat susceptible to adverse changes in economic, business or financial conditions A А A Adequate capacity to meet financial commitments, but adverse business or economic conditions are more likely to impair this capacity BBB Baa BBB The following grades have predominantly speculative characteristics: Significant ongoing uncertainties exist which could affect the capacity to meet financial commitments on a timely basis BB Ва BB Greater vulnerability and therefore greater likelihood of default В В В Likelihood of default now considered a real possibility.
+S&amp;P Global Fitch Ratings Moody's Ratings The following grades display investment grade characteristics: Capacity to meet financial commitments is extremely strong.
+This is the highest issuer credit rating AAA Aaa AAA Very strong capacity to meet financial commitments AA Aa AA Strong capacity to meet financial commitments although somewhat susceptible to adverse changes in economic, business or financial conditions А А А Adequate capacity to meet financial commitments, but adverse business or economic conditions are more likely to impair this capacity BBB Baa BBB The following grades have predominantly speculative characteristics: Significant ongoing uncertainties exist which could affect the capacity to meet financial commitments on a timely basis ВВ Ва ВВ Greater vulnerability and therefore greater likelihood of default В В В Likelihood of default now considered a real possibility.
 Capacity to meet financial commitments is dependent on favourable business, economic and financial conditions CCC Caa CCC Highest risk of default CC to C Ca CC Obligations currently in default RD to D С SD to D

-1 This is a general description of the rating categories based on information published by Fitch Ratings, Moody's and S&P Global Ratings.
+&lt;sup>1 This is a general description of the rating categories based on information published by Fitch, Moody's and S&P.

 The rating scales for long-term ratings issued by S&P and Fitch range from AAA to D. S&P's and Fitch's credit ratings may be modified by the addition of a plus or minus sign to show the relative standing within the major rating categories.
-The rating scale for long-term ratings assigned by Moody's range from Aaa to C. Moody's applies numeric modifiers of 1, 2, and 3 to show the relative standing within the major rating the higher end of the category and 3 indicating the lower end.
+The rating scale for long-term ratings assigned by Moody's range from Aaa to C. Moody's applies numeric modifiers of 1, 2, and 3 to show the relative standing within the major rating categories with 1 indicating the higher end of the category and 3 indicating the lower end.